 We visited a couple more schools with Axa this week.
 By now we pretty much have the drill down (and she knows to keep her eyes out for where they have the cookies).
 I am starting to feel more confident about the process, and a bit less shell-shocked.
 After all, at the end of the day she just writes down all her choices and then we wait for the lottery.
 And none of my agonising or nit-picking about this or that advantage of this or that school will make much of a difference, if at all.… Read more

 If you are Facebook friends with me or on our woefully outdated Christmas email list, this may be the second or third time you’ve seen this.
 But if you missed it, here’s 2014 in a nutshell:

 Well, while we’re on the subject of announcing major life changes, I should probably let you in on where we’ll be moving next.
 Hint: our destination is neither U.S. nor subtropical.
 Because let’s face it–we have now lived in Florida for 2 1/2 years, which in Familia time is about two decades.
 By the time we leave, we will have lived in Florida for over three times as long as we’ve ever lived anywhere else.
 Oh, the ironies of life.
-The weird thing is, I think my internal clock is set according to moves rather than time in any specific location.
-So I don’t feel like more time has passed while we were living in Florida than Tunisia (8 months) or Ireland (3 months).
-I’m not sure what that says about my existential state.
+The weird thing is, I think my internal clock is set according to moves rather than time in any specific location.… Read more

 When I was dating Tony, one of the interesting things that he told me about himself was that he had lived with his family in Indonesia as a teenager.
 While living there, they spent a summer visiting family in a little town in Idaho, where their exotic expatriate exploit made them instant celebrities.
 An article even appeared in the local newspaper about the American family who were living in Southeast Asia, and had now brought their international selves home to grace tiny Aberdeen Idaho.